 The parade travels down Central Park West from 77th Street to Columbus Circle, then along Central Park South to 6th Avenue, down 6th Avenue to 34th Street, then finally along 34th Street to Macy's Herald Square (34th Street).
 Check out a map of the parade route for more detailed information on where to watch this spectacular event.

-More than 8,000 people participate in the parade, including clowns, balloon handlers and marching bands, while 3.5 million people line the streets along the parade route to see it in person.
-Another 50 million watch the parade on television.
-The parade has been an annual tradition since 1924 -- and each year it gets bigger and better.
+More than 8,000 people participate in the parade, including clowns, balloon handlers, and marching bands, while 3.5 million people line the streets along the parade route to see it in person and another 50 million watch the parade on television.
+The parade has been an annual tradition since 1924, and each year it gets bigger and better.

 While there are private events along the parade route at hotels and restaurants, the bleacher area is reserved for Macy's guests and there are no tickets for sale for those spots.

-In order to get a good viewing spot, many people arrive before 6:30 a.m. the morning of the parade to stake out space along the parade route.
+To get a good viewing spot, many people arrive before 6:30 a.m. on the morning of the parade to stake out space along the parade route.
 Be sure to wear plenty of warm clothes and bring a thermos full of coffee or hot cocoa, as it can be quite cold.

 The duration of the parade depends on where you view it from.
 Near the beginning of the route, it will last about one-and-a-half hours, closer to Macy's, the parade will last closer to three hours.

 You can also book a hotel room with a view of the Thanksgiving Day Parade, and for those who do not want to brave the fall cold in the early morning to get a spot, the parade will be aired on NBC from 9 a.m. until noon.
 Watching it on television is also a great way to get the commentary and fun facts behind the balloons and floats.